Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: Introduction

-We shall give a formula for Hodge numbers of $\mathcal{X}_{d,n}$ using Chen-Ruan orbifold cohomology theory (\cite{CR}).
-In \cite{Burii3} we have computed Hodge numbers in the special case of $X_{i}=E_{d}$ by a careful study of the action of $\phi_{i,d}$ on $\Fix(\phi_{i,d}^k)$ for $k\mid d$ and $i=1,\ldots, n.$ This approach does not generalize to the current setup, in the present paper we use characteristic polynomials of the eigenspaces of the action of $\phi_{i,d}$ on the cohomology groups of $X_{i}.$
+We shall give a formula for the Hodge numbers of $\mathcal{X}_{d,n}$ using Chen-Ruan orbifold cohomology theory (\cite{CR}).
+In \cite{Burii3} we have computed Hodge numbers in the special case of $X_{i}=E_{d}$ (for $i=1,2,\ldots, n$) by a careful study of the action of $\phi_{i,d}$ on $\Fix(\phi_{i,d}^k)$ for $k\mid d$ and $i=1,\ldots, n.$ This approach does not generalize to the current setup, in the present paper we use characteristic polynomials of the eigenspaces of the action of $\phi_{i,d}$ on the cohomology groups of $X_{i}$ (Thm. \ref{wzorek}).
+The novelty of our approach consists in the improvement of the use of orbifold formula (no orbit counting of the group action) and possibility implementation of the Hodge numbers formula in \texttt{MAPLE}.
+Moreover, due to the wide generality of the~considered manifolds, the formula can be used for many other examples.

-We shall study in more details the case when $X_{1}$ is a $K3$ surface and $X_{2},$ $X_{3},$ $\ldots,$ $X_{n}$ are elliptic curves.
-In the case of $d=2$ this is a higher dimensional generalization of Borcea-Voisin construction, for $d=3,$ $4,$ $6$ we get a higher dimensional generalization of the construction given by Cattaneo and Garbagnati in \cite{C}.